Arthashastra: The need for law, economics and government

 Without government, rises disorder as in the Matsya nyayamud bhavayati (proverb on law of fishes).
 In the absence of governance, the strong will swallow the weak.
 In the presence of governance, the weak resists the strong.

 Raja (king)

 The best king is the Raja-rishi, the sage king.

-The Raja-rishi has self-control and does not fall for the temptations of the senses, he learns continuously and cultivates his thoughts, he avoids false and flattering advisors and instead associates with the true and accomplished elders, he is genuinely promoting the security and welfare of his people, he enriches and empowers his people, he lives a simple life and avoids harmful people or activities, he keeps away from another's wife nor craves for other people's property.
-The greatest enemies of a king are not others, but are these six: lust, anger, greed, conceit, arrogance and foolhardiness.
-A just king gains the loyalty of his people not because he is king, but because he is just.
+The Raja-rishi is described as having absolute self-control and not falling for the temptations of the senses, learning continuously and cultivating his thoughts, avoiding false and flattering advisors and instead associating with true and accomplished elders, promoting the security and welfare of his people, enriching and empowering his people, living a simple life and avoiding harmful people or activities, and staying away from another's wife and not craving other people's property.
+The greatest enemies of a king are described as not others, but are these six: lust, anger, greed, conceit, arrogance and foolhardiness.
+A just king is said to gain the loyalty of his people not because he is king, but because he is just.